isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2021-03-29-LSB-notice-lsb-practical-exam-2021.md

 5\.
 All completed applications and fees through the online application form must reach us by the **closing date of 29 April 2021**.

 6\.
-I would appreciate it if you could let interested persons know of the contents of this Notice.
+I would appreciate it if you could let interested persons know the contents of this Notice.
 If you have questions petaining to this Notice, please contact Ms Mitsy Ng at (<mitsy_ng@sla.gov.sg>)